DavidCarl/UFO/README.md

 After a 4-5 of hours of indexing the HDD ran out of space and with no knowledge of progress in indexing our books.
 We then tried to first add all the books and afterwards index all the books, this approach added the books but failed the indexing, just like our first attempt.
 We would then had liked to sized up the VM we ran our MySQL Server on but we would have had to redownload all the books again.

-Our teacher later on revealed his full text indexing he had performed on his laptop overnight.
+Our teacher later on revealed his full text indexing he had performed on his laptop overnight, so he couldnt tell us how much time it took to perform the indexing.
+But he let us play around with queries on the database for a short time.

 ## Search in Python3